- About SDYS

 Community Opus Project

-Click here to see our Year Two Report
+Click here to see our Year Four Report

 Over the last decade music education programs have been drastically cut from schools in San Diego.
 This creates an immense gap between those who have access to music education and those who will have to see their musical aspirations unfulfilled.
 In response to this urgent growing need, and with guidance through our institutional vision, SDYS launched the Community Opus Project in 2010.
 Inspired by the success of the El Sistema movement in Venezuela, SDYS strongly believes music education will be a powerful vehicle for change in our own community.